NASA-NJU/FlyMon/README.md

 ```
 These two tasks have the same key and attribute, but focus on different sets of traffic.
 The resource manager will assign them to the same CMU-Group.

 > 🔔 The `reset_all` command is optional.
 It will clear all data plane tasks and controller plane status.
 The purpose of executing this command here is to make it easier for users to follow this manual.
-In other words, when this command is executed, all subsequent tasks will be reassigned from TaskID=1, which is convenient for later manuals with the fixed task_id and CMU-Group allocations.
+In other words, when this command is executed, all subsequent tasks will be allocated from TaskID=1, which is convenient for later manuals with the fixed task_id and CMU-Group allocations.
 If you do not execute this command.
-You need to correctly select the TaskIP assigned to you by the task manager when you read/query the task.
+You need to correctly select the TaskID assigned to you by the task manager when you read/query the task.

 The first task will be allocated 3x16 buckets, while the second task will be allocated 3x8 buckets.
 To verify this, we inject some packets into the switch.